 Absence of wisdom teeth

-Wisdom teeth are called wisdom teeth or third molars.
+They are called wisdom teeth or third molars.
 Some people do not have all of their wisdom teeth.
 There are theories that explain that the jaws have shrunk over the years due to changes in diet, thus reducing the space for them to erupt.

 Why are wisdom teeth removed?